patrick-zippenfenig/SwiftTimeZoneLookup/README.md

 [![Test](https://github.com/patrick-zippenfenig/SwiftTimeZoneLookup/actions/workflows/test.yml/badge.svg)](https://github.com/patrick-zippenfenig/SwiftTimeZoneLookup/actions/workflows/test.yml)

 Resolve geographical coordinates to timezones and countries.
-This is a Swift wrapper for [ZoneDetect](https://github.com/BertoldVdb/ZoneDetect)
+This is a Swift wrapper for [ZoneDetect](https://github.com/BertoldVdb/ZoneDetect).

+A timezone database with up to 20 meter resolution is embedded as a bundle resource (~5 MB).
+If you want to manually specify the database location, use `try SwiftTimeZoneLookup(databasePath: "/path_to_timezone16_21_files/..")`

+This library is thread safe.

 ## Usage
 Add `SwiftTimeZoneLookup` as a dependency to your `Package.swift`